MCarlomagno/dvt/README.md

+> This project is WIP, I work on it whenever I have time and energy for fun, no production readiness estimation

 ## Distributed Validator Technology for Ethereum

 Simplified implementation of the Distributed Validator Technology for re-constructing private key signatures in a decentralized manner and without compromising the main key.